Gethe/wow-ui-source/README.markdown

     * The Dungeon Finder now attempts to avoid putting damage-dealing classes with the same armor type in a group.

-  * New dungeons available for partial testing.
+  * New level-85 Heroic dungeons are available for testing.

     * Zul'Aman has returned as a level-85 5-player Heroic dungeon featuring a revamp of the original dungeon and improved loot!